replexica/replexica/readme.md

 ## Why

 75% of the world doesn't speak English.
-So, if the app is multilingual, it can reach so many more users!
+So, if the app is multilingual, it can reach many more users!

 But, making an app multilingual is a headache: extracting text, managing JSON files, asking a native-speaking teammate to double-check the translations...
 Oftentimes, it's a lot of work.